Gulet Vito Private Charter (6 cabins) 14pax

 How far in advance do I need to book?

-For our weekly Small Ship Cruises with guaranteed departures we suggest you book as early as possible (ie as soon as you start making plans to travel to Europe).
-All cruises are extremely popular especially during peak season, which is June and September.
-One-way cruises are particularly sought-after and tend to sell out first (even before they go on sale sometimes), so please speak to us first to ensure your cruise choice is available before booking any flight arrangements.
+Cruises: For our weekly small ship cruises with guaranteed departures we suggest you book as soon as your plans are in motion.
+All cruises are extremely popular especially during peak season, which is June, July, August, September and these dates can be booked out up to a year in advance, especially September.
+One-way cruises are particularly sought-after and tend to sell out first, so please speak to us first to ensure your cruise choice is available before booking any flight arrangements.

-Independent tours (such as Island Hopping) are available most days of the week at any time of year, so if you're booking late these are a great option.
-They can also start or finish on any day of the week, so can be a great alternative to the Cruises (cruises mostly depart on Saturdays).
+Island Hopping, Self-Drive, Self-Guided Cycling/Hiking and Independent or Private Tours: Independent tours are available most days of the week at any time of year, so if you're booking late these are a great option.
+They can also start or finish on any day of the week, so can be a great alternative to the cruises (that mostly depart only on Saturdays).
 You can check out our Island Hopper Tours and our active tours for some examples.
 If you can't find what you are looking for please make an enquiry on any of our tours and let us know what you need.
 We love creating custom tours with our clients.

 What do the different ship categories mean?